AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ### Import the Required Modules

-First, import the necessary file-related modules and the requests module for Python:
+First, import the necessary file-related modules and the requests modules for Node or Python:

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />